mblackonline/mblackonline.github.io/_posts/2025-07-19-Installing Linux Mint.md

 3. In the boot menu, use the arrow keys to select your USB drive and press Enter.
 4. A menu will appear on the screen.
 Choose the option to **"Start Linux Mint"** and press Enter.

+    **Special Note for Newer Intel Macs (2018-2020)**:
+    If your Intel Mac is from 2018 or newer, it has an Apple T2 Security Chip which blocks booting from a USB by default.
+Before you begin the installation process, you must change this setting.
+For official instructions, restart your Mac in Recovery Mode and follow [Apple's guide to using the Startup Security Utility](https://support.apple.com/en-us/102522).

+    In the recovery utility, apply these two settings:
+    - Secure Boot: Set to "No Security".
+    - Allowed Boot Media: Set to "Allow booting from external or removable media".

+    After saving these changes, you can restart your Mac and hold the Option (Alt) key to open the boot menu and proceed with the installation.

 Your computer will now load a "live session" of Linux Mint directly from the USB.
 This is a temporary, fully-functional desktop.
 It's a great chance to look around, but remember it runs a bit slower from a USB and no changes you make will be saved.

 ---